CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/8-Load Balancing methods.md

-# Exercise 6: Load Balancing methods
+# Lab 8: Load Balancing methods

 Azure Virtual Desktop supports two load-balancing methods.
 Each method determines which session host will host a user's session when they connect to a resource in a host pool.
 While configuring  a host pool, we can select load balancing methods as per the needs.